 In a small spontaneous case, the person may feel only mild discomfort.
 Symptoms of a small closed pneumothorax may include only minor chest pain and slight difficulty breathing.
 In a tension pneumothorax, difficulty breathing can worsen quickly and may be accompanied by severe distress, low blood pressure, and signs of shock.

 In an open pneumothorax, there may be a visible chest wound with significant difficulty breathing.
-If you notice your breathing becoming more laboured or if you feel your lungs are not filling properly, these may be symptoms of a pneumothorax that requires urgent care.
+If you notice your breathing becoming more laboured or your lungs not filling properly, these may be symptoms of a pneumothorax that requires urgent care.

 You should seek urgent medical attention for a suspected pneumothorax, and a thoracic specialist review is especially important when symptoms are severe, the lung does not re-expand, or the condition recurs.